akforj/Project-StudentRide/README.md

-# StudentRide - Dynamic Carpool System for University Students
+# Uniride - Dynamic Carpool System for University Students

 UniRide is a dynamic carpooling platform specifically designed for university students to commute efficiently.
 It connects students with similar routes, enabling them to share rides, reduce travel costs, and foster a sustainable campus community.